Lord-Turmoil/minet-core/README.md

 - `Basic`: Default option, a blocking server that handles requests synchronously.
 - `Mayhem`: An experimental server that handles requests asynchronously.

+If you choose to use `Basic` server, then `threads` and `capacity` are ignored.
+For `Mayhem` server, `threads` is the number of worker threads, and `capacity` is the maximum requests queued on each worker thread.

 ### Logging